robertschnuell/DRV2605_LRA/readme.md

 ### Select effects
 The easiest way to create a vibration is to use one of the build in effects  of the DRV2605.
 Use the function selectEffect(int id )
-An overview about all of the available effects with there corresponding id is listed here:
+An overview about all of the available effects with there corresponding id is listed in the datasheet.

 ### Create Vibration